DataDog/documentation/content/en/tracing/guide/apm_billing.md

 ## Sample Deployment Scenarios

+### Sample 1
-* *Sample 1*: AWS environment with one application scales between 20-40 containers on 4-8 EC2 instances.
+AWS environment with one application scales between 20-40 containers on 4-8 EC2 instances.
 A different application scales between 10-30 fargate hosted containers.
 Both applications have the APM installed and running on every container instance.

-*Price*: If you deploy one datadog agent per EC2 instance and run Datadog agent as a sidecar on each fargate task, (Price Per APM host = $31) * (99th percentile of no. of EC2 instances) + (Price per Fargate Task = $2) * (99th percentile of no. of Fargate Tasks)
+*Price:* If you deploy one datadog agent per EC2 instance and run Datadog agent as a sidecar on each fargate task, (Price Per APM host = $31) * (99th percentile of no. of EC2 instances) + (Price per Fargate Task = $2) * (99th percentile of no. of Fargate Tasks)
 You get 1 million APM events for free with each EC2 instance.

+### Sample 2
-* *Sample 2*: 20 worker nodes in ECS AWS, where each worker node runs on average 20 pods.
+20 worker nodes in ECS AWS, where each worker node runs on average 20 pods.
 Each pod is configured to run an application with Datadog APM enabled.

-*Price*: If you deploy one Agent container running per node, price is (Price per APM host) * (No. of Nodes = 20)
+*Price:* If you deploy one Agent container running per node, price is (Price per APM host) * (No. of Nodes = 20)

+### Sample 3
-* *Sample 3*: One application running on container 1, another application running on container 2, and both containers running on single host.
+One application running on container 1, another application running on container 2, and both containers running on single host.

-* *Price*: Decided on the basis of where the Datadog agent is running irrespective of the application count.
+*Price:* Decided on the basis of where the Datadog agent is running irrespective of the application count.

 If the agent runs on the host, then the price is (Price Per APM host) * (No. of host = 1).
 Price includes no. of hosts * 1 million APM events.